Bachelor of Fine Arts in Communication Design

 Degree Requirements

-BA in Graphic Design Degree
+BFA in Communication Design Degree

 Required Portfolio Reviews